bahim22/work/Docs2/AplusQues.md

 - 3 primary types: **coaxial**, **twisted pair**, **fiber**
 - used for connecting devices to networking equipment
 - cable: medium (usually copper) where the data is transferred from devices
-  - composed of four pairs of twisted-pairs (8 total) individual cables in one sheath
+  - composed of four pairs of twisted-pairs (8 total) of individual cables in one sheath

 | Cat Cables | | |
 | :---: | --- | --- |